Unidata/ramadda-docker/README.md

 ## Versions

-See tags listed [on dockerhub](https://hub.docker.com/r/unidata/ramadda-docker/tags).
-Our security protocols have become stricter, and any image linked to a CVE must be taken down immediately from DockerHub.
+From now on, only the "latest" version of RAMADDA will be maintained in ramadda-docker, due to its frequent updates, sometimes occurring daily.
+This "latest" version will be updated in conjunction with any new releases of the upstream Tomcat images.

 We strive to maintain the security of this project's DockerHub images by updating them with the latest upstream improvements.
 If you have any concerns in this area, please email us at [security@unidata.ucar.edu](mailto:security@unidata.ucar.edu) to bring them to our attention.

 <a id="h-23902167"></a>